Updated: Jun 5

-In this post we will show you every piece of equipment needed to start astrophotography the right way.
-We will suggest several cameras, telescopes, mounts and accessories that may fit in your budget so you can get ideas on how to build your perfect Astrophotography rig.
+Beginner DSLR astrophotography can be intimidating when you don't know the basic equipment you need.
+In this article, we'll share every piece of equipment needed to start astrophotography the right way.
+Below we suggest several cameras, telescopes, mounts, and accessories that may fit your budget.
+Continue reading to find ideas on how to build your perfect Astrophotography rig.

 Table of Contents:

 Modifying a camera for Astrophotography

 T-Rings, Coma Correctors and Field Flatteners, and T-Mount Adapters

 Astrophotography is, in our opinion, the most rewarding photography-based hobby of all!
 It is one of the most difficult niches to get into and can become quite expensive.
 Nowadays it's much easier to find online sources with thousands of tutorials, videos, and articles to help beginner astrophotographers get started.

 Believe it or not, you can get decent photos of the night sky, including deep-sky objects, without spending thousands of dollars on gear.
 If you read our "Astronomy as a Couple" post, you may know that we started out with an old Point & Shoot camera and binoculars.
 We went through the wringer, but we don't recommend starting this way because your smartphone probably captures better images than our Point & Shoot camera ever did.

 Shortly after that phase, we upgraded to a DSLR camera and a tripod.
 That was how we got our first great images of the night sky and the best place to start if you're interested!

 Which leads us to the first question, "Which DSLR camera should you buy?"

 DSLR Cameras for Astrophotography